Making Beeswax Candles At Home | Homemade Beeswax Candles

 Beeswax has a scent of its own.
 It has a very sweet scent of honey that can fill your room when burnt.
 But if you want a strong scent and add more fragrance to your DIY candle, then you can simply add essential oils to it.
 Essential oils are plant extracts and have a great scent that can be added to your candles.

-Essential oils also have therapeutic benefits, and thus, these benefits can be added and enjoyed through beeswax candles.
+Essential oils also have health-based benefits, and thus, these benefits can be added and enjoyed through beeswax candles.

 Read the below article to learn how to make beeswax candle at home.